Updated September 2020

 BBC news has interviewed a number of people that are or have been employed on zero hours to find out how it affects their lives.
 To be able to estimate how much money you will earn in a month is almost impossible, as one person says “You start at 6:30am, could work till 11:30am, then be told there's no more work for you today”.
 This could leave workers struggling to pay bills at the end of the month as they haven’t earned as much as they expected.

-At present, it is estimated by the Office for National Statistics that there are 250,000 people in the UK working on zero hours contracts with a fifth of employers employing at least one person on zero hours.
+In 2019, the Office for National Statistics reported that there were 896,000 people in the UK working on zero hours contracts with a fifth of employers employing at least one person on zero hours.
 How old a person is determines how likely they are to be employed on one of these contracts, with young people (18-24) or people over the age of 50 being twice more likely to be employed on one than any other age group.

 We'd love to hear your thoughts.
 Do you utilise zero hours contracts?
 How do your employees find them?
-If your company employs workers on varied contracts, you can use myhrtoolkit to keep track of them.
-Take a look to see how we can improve on your current HR systems.
+If your company employs workers on variable hours contracts, you can use myhrtoolkit to keep track of them.
+Take a look to see how we can improve on your current HR systems: